NPR CEO Jarl Mohn To Step Down After 5-Year Term Ends In June

 In taking the CEO job, Mohn arrived with decades of experience as a broadcast executive and digital media investor, with stints at MTV, VH1, E! and Liberty Media before becoming a private investor.
 He has been a relentless cheerleader of the durability of terrestrial broadcasting as a platform for public radio, and his tenure has been marked by significant growth in NPR's radio and digital audiences, though it has softened of late.
 That growth has been accompanied by notable financial gains.

 The Mohn years at NPR have also been marred by a crisis sparked by sexual harassment allegations against NPR's former top news editor, Michael Oreskes.
-Some staffers said Mohn and his management team failed to register warning signs with sufficient speed in ways that allowed a toxic work environment to fester under Oreskes, whom Mohn hired in the spring of 2015 and fired in November 2017.
+Some staffers said Mohn and his management team failed to register warning signs with sufficient speed in ways that allowed a toxic work environment to fester under Oreskes, whom Mohn hired in the spring 2015 and ousted in November 2017.
 NPR has subsequently put in place a series of far-reaching reforms to address workplace concerns.

 "I've done a lot of soul-searching because of what happened," Mohn said Monday in the interview.
 "My last big screw-up of a hire was 31 years before that.
 The organization is the better for it now.
 We've learned from it.
 But I wish it had never happened."

-The workplace changes have been led by NPR's chief operating officer, Loren Mayor.
+The workplace changes have been led by NPR's then chief operating officer, Loren Mayor, who has since promoted to be president of operations.
 She is seen by many managers and executives inside NPR as a strong potential internal candidate to replace Mohn.

 The decision by Mohn, who turns 67 later this month, cuts short speculation about his future and sets in motion a search for a fresh leader.
 Mohn said NPR's board of directors had offered him a second term, a characterization supported in interviews with two members of the board.
 "It was a very tough decision, because I am conflicted," Mohn said in the interview.

-Mohn said he had been commuting from Los Angeles, where he and his wife live, and said it was taking its toll.
+Mohn said that he had been commuting from Los Angeles, where he and his wife live, and that it has been taking its toll.
 The Mohns are active art patrons and collectors there as well as supporters of KPCC, a major NPR member station based in Pasadena.
 In addition, though he did not cite concerns about his health, Mohn suffered a near-fatal aorta rupture in March 2017 and had to take medical leave late last year to address high blood pressure even as the fallout of the sexual harassment scandal divided the newsroom.

 Mohn arrived at the network in the summer of 2014 bursting with energy.
 He ousted NPR's chief content officer, Kinsey Wilson, a few months later, as part of a larger turnover in the network's top executive ranks.
 The two leaders clashed over whether to pursue growth in NPR's radio audiences.
 Wilson favored a more aggressive single-minded focus on digital for NPR, arguing that radio audiences had at best plateaued, and were most likely to fall.